radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/testing-local.md

 1. Run a deployment.
 Executing `go run \cmd\rad\main.go deploy <bicep>` will deploy your file to the cluster.

 ## To deploy azure resources
-The above steps will not configure the ability for Rto talk with azure resource.
+The above steps will not configure the ability for Radius to talk with azure resource.
 In order to do that, run everything above till Step 4 above and then:

 1. Create Service Principal
     ```